trond-snekvik/vscode-devicetree/README.md

-# Devicetree for the Zephyr Project
+# DeviceTree for the Zephyr Project

-Devicetree language support for the [Zephyr project](https://zephyrproject.org/) in VS Code.
+DeviceTree language support for the [Zephyr project](https://zephyrproject.org/) in VS Code.

 This extension is an independent community contribution, and is not part of the Zephyr Project.